wp-plugins/database-backup-amazon-s3/readme.txt

 If you need more security for your backup or restore data, or you have further questions, please contact us with link below. http://www.wpadm.com/support/

-I want to backup / recover my database for website.
-What should I do?
+= I want backup / recover my database for website.
+What should I do? =

-To backup or recover your website, first of all, you must install our plugin.
+To backup or recover your website, first of all, you must install Database Backup Amazon S3 Plugin.

 == Changelog ==